The Following Persons May Apply:

 Length of Wait:

-The turnaround time for mail received is 3-4 weeks.
+The turnaround time for a certificate ordered by mail is 3-4 weeks.

 The turnaround time for processing birth certificate changes is 6-8 weeks.

-The turnaround time for processing adoptions is also 6-8 weeks and customers applying in person will not receive a certificate the same day.
+The turnaround time for processing adoptions is 6-8 weeks.
+Customers applying in person will not receive a new certificate the same day.